create-dmg/create-dmg/README.md

 - **--hdiutil-verbose:** execute hdiutil in verbose mode
 - **--hdiutil-quiet:** execute hdiutil in quiet mode
 - **--bless:** bless the mount folder (deprecated, needs macOS 12.2.1 or older, #127)
+- **--codesign-signature:** codesign the final disk image with the specified signature
 - **--skip-jenkins:** skip Finder-prettifying AppleScript, useful in Sandbox and non-GUI environments (workaround for #72)
 - **--sandbox-safe:** execute hdiutil with sandbox compatibility, do not bless and do not execute the cosmetic AppleScript
 - **--version:** show tool version number